FireflyMigration/firefly-doc/10-Developer-Guide/88-Selection-Lists/20-AllowSelect-Property/10-Exercise-Create-Selection-List/index.md

 11. In the Onload method set the following settings
 	1. Activity to Browse.
 	2. Allow Delete,Insert and update to false.
-	3. Allow Select to ture.
+	3. Allow Select to true.

 11. Build and go to the form designer.
 12. Add a **Grid control** to the form.